(EIGHTEENTH CENTURY ENLIGHTENMENT PHILOSOPHERS – continued)

 In 1731 Voltaire's History of Charles XII was published, a book that tried to explain that Swedish monarch.
 In 1743 Voltaire was elected to England's Royal Society.
 In 1746 he was admitted to the French Academy.
 In 1751 his book The Age of Louis XIV was published.
 In 1756 he wrote his "Essay on the Manners and Spirit of the Nations."
 And in 1759 Candide was published.

 Voltaire liked recognition and associating with celebrities and the powerful.
 Despite his belief in tolerance he railed against the Roman Catholic Church, describing it as the fountainhead and bulwark of evil.
 He had been put off by the Church's opposition to new scientific views, including those of Galileo and Newton.
-He felt that no change of the kind he wanted was possible without undermining the power of the Church.
+He believed that the kind of change he wanted was not possible without undermining the power of the Church.
 Then later in his life, to advance his career, he started a campaign to endear himself to Pope Benedict XIV.
 This was a Pope with respect for advances of the Enlightenment, especially tolerance.
 Pope Benedict brought a storm of protest upon himself by his friendly response to Voltaire, including his calling Voltaire his "dear son" and sending him his "blessing."

 Jean Jacques Rousseau (1712-1778) is best known for his line about people being born free but finding themselves in chains.
 His mother had died a few days after his birth.
 His father abandoned him when he was ten, leaving him with relatives and friends.
 He was brought up a Calvinist, and although he had no regular schooling he was encouraged to pursue his precocious taste for reading serious books.
 At sixteen he began wandering and living a homeless and precarious existence.
 In the 1740s and in his thirties he appeared in Paris as a writer of poetry, opera and comedy, and he made friends there with a few other writers, including Denis Diderot.